ivogeorg/FCND-Motion-Planning/README.md

 #### 2.2. *Questions on the simulator*

-1. What are the parameters in the simulator?
-Are they settable?
+1. ~What are the parameters in the simulator?
+Are they settable?~ PID coefficients, max values, etcetera drone dynamics.
+Nothing about the view.
-2. Can the perspective relative to the drone be changed?
+2. Can the simulator view perspective relative to the drone be changed?
 Does it have to be relative to the drone?
 3.